Vedic City, Iowa - near

 between

-Edgar Springs, Missouri according to 2000 census or
+Edgar Springs, Missouri according to

 Montgomery City, Missouri